Ben Hinchliffe (footballer, born 1997)

-Benjamin Jack Hinchliffe (born 25 September 1997) is an English semi-professional footballer who plays for Northern Counties East League Premier Division side Barton Town as a forward.
+Benjamin Jack Hinchliffe (born 25 September 1997) is an English semi-professional footballer who plays for Northern Counties East League Division One side Beverley Town as a forward.
 He began his career with Championship side Hull City.

 Club career

 Hull City

 Hinchliffe joined Hull City at the age of 14 and signed a professional deal in May 2017.
 On 22 August 2017, he made his debut in a 2–0 EFL Cup defeat to Doncaster Rovers.

 Gainsborough Trinity

-Hinchcliffe joined Gainsborough Trinity on 16 March 2018 on loan until the end of April 2018.
+Hinchliffe joined Gainsborough Trinity on 16 March 2018 on loan until the end of April 2018.

 Barton Town

-Following his release from Hull, Hinchcliffe joined Barton Town.
-In the 2019/20 season, he was the club's top scorer with 19 goals in 32 appearances.
+Following his release from Hull, Hinchliffe joined Barton Town.
+In the 2019–20 season, he was the club's top scorer with 19 goals in 32 appearances.

+Beverley Town

+In the summer of 2023, Hinchliffe joined Northern Counties East League Division One side Beverley Town.